 Is BrandCrowd free or paid?

-Check the live bundle details, billing term, renewal terms, licensing terms, and whether you actually need the broader brand-asset package or only a logo download.
+Check the billing term, renewal behavior, licensing scope, included downloads, and whether you actually need the broader brand bundle instead of a single logo file.